 Is it safe to disable always-on VPN on a corporate device?

 It depends on policy.
 If your organization requires VPN protection, you should confirm with IT before turning off auto-connect or removing configurations.
-Tuxler vpn chrome
+Can vpn be detected by isp: A comprehensive guide to VPN detection, ISP monitoring, and staying private online 2026

 What if the VPN automatically reconnects after a reboot even after I disable it?